 Signed by the Yankees as a free agent in January 2016, righthanded reliever Anthony Swarzak (1985) had appeared in 191 games over five years with Minnesota, who drafted him in 2004, and one with Cleveland — he started 32 games early in his career.
 Although technically still with the Yankee team (and on the disabled list), his horrid numbers (10 home runs allowed in 29 innings pitched) have clearly earned him an exit.
 Swarzak stands at 17-26 with no saves after going 1-2 in New York in 25 games.
 His last two outings were particularly disastrous, as he allowed three home runs in less than an inning in losses to Toronto and Seattle, both games in which the Yanks had seemingly comfortable leads.
-After spending much of the 2017 season on the South side of Chicago with the White Sox, he has recently returned to the Wild Card-chasing Twins.
+After spending much of the 2017 season on the South side of Chicago with the White Sox, he returned to the Wild Card-chasing Twins.
 Limited play with the Royals and Diamondbacks in 2021 leave him with a 26-37 career record with 10 saves, as of this writing.

 The Yankees took advantage of a poor free agent market to add [primarily] second baseman Neil Walker (1985) to their roster just before Opening Day in 2018, and he struggled for much of the year in a spot role.
-But coinciding with DL stints by several fellow teammates, Neil has been a key player since July, adding games at third base, first base, and even right field to his resume.
-As of this writing in late August, he has hit eight home runs for 37 important rbi’s, bringing his career totals to 138 and 559.
+But coinciding with DL stints by several fellow teammates, Neil was a key player in the second half, adding games at third base, first base, and even right field to his resume.
+He hit 11 home runs with 46 important rbi’s.
 A first-round pick for Pittsburgh in 2004, he has played most of his games for the Pirates, but also had a two-year stint for the Mets before an end of the ’17 season trade to Milwaukee.
 A 2019 season with Miami, and limited play with the 2020 Phillies, has left him with 149 long balls and 609 rbi’s, with no spot on a major league team in 2021.